JuliaAI/LearnAPI.jl/docs/src/index.md

 In LearnAPI model behaviour is articulated using a number of traits.
 There is no abstract type model hierarchy.

-That said, for certain models involving a "target" variable (understood in a rather general way - see below) there is a clear-cut classification based on the proxy for the target as actually output by the model.
+Our preceding remarks notwithstanding, there is, for certain applications involving a "target" variable (understood in a rather general way - see below) a clear-cut distinction between models, based on the proxy for the target as actually output by the model.
 Probability distributions, confidence intervals and survival functions are examples of [Target proxies](@ref).
-LearnAPI provides a trait for distinguishing such models based on the kind of target proxy.
+LearnAPI provides a trait for distinguishing such models based on the target proxy.

 ## Methods